nlamprian/gazebo_video_monitors/README.md

 gazebo_video_monitor_plugins provides a gazebo multicamera sensor that can be used for creating different types of videos with multiple views into the gazebo world.

+There are currently two plugins in the package which are explained next.
+More plugins can be developed, with minimal effort, to fit arbitrary use cases.

 GazeboVideoMonitorPlugin
 ---